njordsoevik/njordsoevik.github.io/index.md

 [Flappy Bird](https://github.com/njordsoevik/pygame-flappybird)

 ---
 This project combines pygame and artificial nueral networks.
-To implement reinforcement learning, the algorithm NEAT is used.
+To implement reinforcement learning, I used the open source algorithm NEAT.
 NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks.
 Full documentation on the NEAT algorithm can be found [HERE](https://neat-python.readthedocs.io/en/latest/).